TPR updates on pensions during the pandemic

 From 1 July, reporting duties under Code of Practice 01: Reporting breaches of the law will largely resume, for example for:

 - Suspended deficit repair contributions (DRCs) where pension trustees will need to submit a revised recovery plan or report missed DRCs.

 - Late triennial valuations and failure to agree a recovery plan.

 There is one exception to the resumption of reporting duties: providers will continue to have 150 days to report the late payment of contributions (other than DRCs); normally TPR requires information on late payments within 90 days.
 This easement will be reviewed again at the end of September 2020.

-TPR will now accept delays to the preparation of audited financial statements to 30 September 2020.
+TPR will now accept delays to audited financial statements to 30 September 2020.
 This will give a bit of leeway to trustees, accounts preparers and auditors where 31 December 2019 financial statements have yet to be signed off.

-However, as referred to above, failure to prepare audited financial statements within seven months of the end of the reporting period will be reportable to TPR from 1 July 2020.
+However, as referred to above, failure to obtain audited financial statements within seven months of the end of the reporting period will be reportable to TPR from 1 July 2020.

 Failure to prepare chair’s statements (defined contribution schemes only)